chrisdsasa/Quizify/README.md

    cp .env.example .env
    ```

-5. Edit the `.env` file and add your OpenAI API key:
+5. Edit the `.env` file with your secure information:
    ```
+   # Generate a secure random string for SECRET_KEY
+   # You can use: python -c "import secrets; print(secrets.token_hex(32))"
+   SECRET_KEY=your-generated-secure-key

+   # Add your OpenAI API key
    OPENAI_API_KEY=your-api-key-here

+   # For production, consider using a different database:
+   # DATABASE_URL=postgresql://username:password@localhost/dbname
    ```

 6. Create the database: